asalt/bcm-gsea/docs/README.md

 You can copy the example files the CLI ships with:

 ```
-bcm-gsea get-config --include-colormap
+tackle2 get-config --include-colormap
 ```

-This writes `bcm-gsea.toml` and `colormap.example.json` to the current directory.
+This writes `tackle2.toml` and `colormap.example.json` to the current directory.
 Enable the mapping in your config (path is relative to run root):

 ```
 [params.extra]